dwisarut/dwisarut/README.md

 - Python (Rarely used nowaday so I'm a little bit rusty)

 ## Tech or tools that I want/plan to learn:
+- Golang (Currently learning it as I'm trying to move on from interpreted languages)
-- Golang, C, or C++ if I have time
+- C, or C++
 - Vue.js, Next.js, Angular, Svelte
-- AWS
+- AWS, Docker, or CI/CD related stuff

 ## Education
 - King Mongkut's University of Technology Thonburi - Production Engineering department (2021-2025)